Cheshvan 5776 – October 2015

 I am stressing once more that these goals, the very same goals that are stated on this entire website and Mission Statement have not changed.
 We are committed to following through and this is our very raison d’etre.

-Our vision was to create a program with the foundation of Chabad values, that incorporates traditional studies in Limudei Kodesh for average mainstream Bochurim, side by side with a secular (Limudei Chol) skills curriculum, culminating in a NYS Regents Diploma.
+Our vision was to create a program with the foundation of Chabad values, that incorporates traditional studies in Limudei Kodesh for average to advanced mainstream Bochurim, side by side with a secular (Limudei Chol) skills curriculum, culminating in a NYS Regents Diploma.
 We achieve this without the compromises that often result from programs that are not full day Kodesh.
 The underlying premise is to maintain an environment true to Chabad values on all levels.

 We see the nurturing of emotional wellbeing, personal growth, and devotion to the student as a basic need of EVERY student , something that is, sadly, often provided only to our not yet Frum Mekuravim on Shlichus or to teens at risk and in trouble.
 We felt that all the resources, creativity and care that goes into our outreach and remedial programs should be invested in our mainstream, healthy, Chassidishe children BEFORE they CH’V arrive in those situations.